firasuke/awesome/README.md

 tailored for low-spec x86 computers
 - [distri](https://distr1.org/): A Linux distribution to research fast package management
+- [DragonFlyBSD](https://dragonflybsd.org/): An operating system based on the same UNIX ideals and APIs and shares ancestor code with other BSD operating systems
 - [EasyOS](https://easyos.org/): An experimental Linux distribution
 - [Eltanin OS](https://github.com/eltanin-os): A free, simple, and complete general-purpose operating system